adobe/aem-core-forms-components/ui.apps/src/main/content/jcr_root/apps/core/fd/components/form/wizard/v1/wizard/README.md

 The Wizard component uses the `com.adobe.cq.forms.core.components.models.form.Wizard` Sling model as its Use-object.

 ### Edit Dialog Properties
-The following properties are written to JCR for this Accordion component and are expected to be available as `Resource` properties:
+The following properties are written to JCR for this Wizard component and are expected to be available as `Resource` properties:

 1. `./title` - defines the title shown on the wizard
 2. `./name` - defines the component name.

 ## Client Libraries
-The component provides a `core.forms.components.wizard.v1` client library category that contains a recommended base CSS styling and JavaScript component.
+The component provides a `core.forms.components.wizard.v1.runtime` client library category that contains a recommended base CSS styling and JavaScript component.
 It should be added to a relevant site client library using the `embed` property.

-It also provides a `core.forms.components.wizard.v1.editor` editor client library category that includes JavaScript handling for dialog interaction.
+It also provides a `core.wcm.components.wizard.v1.editor.hook` editor hook library  that includes JavaScript handling for registering wizard in panelContainer registry.
+It is required for navigation among different components in wizard in the authoring page.
 It is already included by its edit and policy dialogs.

 ## BEM Description
 ```